microsoft/dotnet-podcasts/Deploy-websites-services.md

 ### Configure all other GitHub Secrets

 Go ahead and add the following GitHub secrets.
 Some of the values need to be unique since they expose a public endpoint.
 Those details are explicitly called out below.
 Except the Resource Group name, all others will be automatically created for you within your subscription.
+When naming the Azure Resources, be sure to check out the [naming rules and restrictions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules).

 - `AZURE_RESOURCE_GROUP_NAME`: Use `podcastrg`.
 If you have changed it in the previous step, be sure to use that here.
 - `PODCASTDB_USER_LOGIN` : Provide a user name for your database login.
 - `PODCASTDB_USER_PASSWORD` : Provide a strong password for Podcast db.
 - `ACR_NAME`: Provide a container registry name. _This needs to be unique_.
-For e.g., `yourname-podcastacr`
+For e.g., `yournamepodcastacr`
 - `STORAGE_NAME`: Provide a name for your Azure Storage. _This needs to be unique_.
-For e.g.,`yourname-podcaststorage`
+For e.g.,`yournamepodcaststg`
 - `PODCASTDB_SERVER_NAME`: Provide an Azure SQL server name.
 For e.g., `podcastdbserver`
 - `KUBERNETES_ENV_NAME`: Provide a Container apps environment name.
 For e.g,.`podcastskve`
 - `WORKSPACE_NAME`: Provide a Log Analytics workspace name.
 For e.g., `podcastslogs`